Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Waveform Properties

-In Figure~\ref{fig:14}, we compare the cross-isolation between the two PC-FMCW using different random code sequences.
+In Figure~\ref{fig:14}, we compare the cross-isolation between the two beat signals associated with PC-FMCW waveforms with different random code sequences.
 We consider the number of chips per chirp $N_c=1024$ and the number of chirp pulses $N_p=512$.
-It is shown in Figure~\ref{fig:14} that the second radar causes a beat signal according to the $f_{b_2}=k\tau_2$ which can be seen as a ghost target for a perfectly synchronized case (which is very difficult to generate in a real-life scenario and just used for the proof of mutual orthogonality concept), and it can not be distinguished from the target in the traditional FMCW (Figure~\ref{fig:14} a).
+It is shown in Figure~\ref{fig:14} that the second radar causes a beat signal according to $f_{b_2}=k\tau_2$ which can be seen as a ghost target for a perfectly synchronized case (which is very difficult to generate in a real-life scenario and is just used for the proof of the mutual orthogonality concept), and it can not be distinguished from the target in the traditional FMCW (Figure~\ref{fig:14} a).
 However, in the phase-coded FMCW cases, the beat signal initiated by the second radar $f_{b_2}$ remains coded, and thus its power is spread over both fast-time and slow-time.
-This cross-isolation between two BPSK PC-FMCW, Gaussian PC-FMCW, and GMSK PC-FMCW are given in Figure~\ref{fig:14} b, c, and d, respectively.
+This cross-isolation between two beat signals associated with BPSK PC-FMCW, Gaussian PC-FMCW, and GMSK PC-FMCW are given in Figure~\ref{fig:14} b, c, and d, respectively.
 The theoretical upper-boundary limit regarding the suppression of the beat signal $f_{b_2}$ is $10\log_{10}(512)+10\log_{10}(1024)=57$ dB for a perfectly orthogonal code (combined with the suppression in both slow-time and fast-time).
-However, the three PC-FMCW are not perfectly orthogonal, and their suppression behaviours in the fast-time are different according to their phase modulation type as shown in Figure~\ref{fig:14}.
-In particular, the Gaussian PC-FMCW has the local peaks between phase-coded signals, and it gives the worst suppression performance.
-The BPSK PC-FMCW spreads the power of $f_{b_2}$ to all range cells as the spectrum of BPSK has a significant leakage outside of the 3-dB bandwidth.
-The GMSK PC-FMCW spreads the power of the $f_{b_2}$ as a Gaussian shape (Triangular in dB scale) over the range cells defined by the 3-dB bandwidth of the Gaussian filter (smoother bandwidth) $B_s$.
-Consequently, the GMSK PC-FMCW has a narrower spreading characteristic than the BPSK, which might help to avoid masking of targets with weak radar cross section (RCS) outside of the 3-dB bandwidth.
-Moreover, it can be seen in Figure~\ref{fig:142} that the GMSK PC-FMCW can provide high cross-isolation while achieving low PSL.
-These facts favour the usage of GMSK PC-FMCW over the BPSK PC-FMCW.
+However, the three phase lag compensated PC-FMCW are not perfectly orthogonal after applying the phase lag compensation and filtering.
+Their resulting suppression behaviours in the fast-time are different according to their phase modulation type, as demonstrated in Figure~\ref{fig:14}.
+In particular, Gaussian PC-FMCW has the local peaks between phase-coded signals, and it gives the worst suppression performance.
+BPSK PC-FMCW spreads the power of $f_{b_2}$ to all range cells as the spectrum of BPSK has a significant spectrum broadening of the beat signal.
+GMSK PC-FMCW spreads the power of the $f_{b_2}$ as a Gaussian shape (Triangular in dB scale) over the range cells defined by the $3$-dB bandwidth of the Gaussian filter (smoother bandwidth) $B_s$.
+Consequently, GMSK PC-FMCW has a narrower spreading characteristic than BPSK, which might help to avoid masking of targets with weak radar cross section (RCS) outside of main lobe.
+Moreover, it can be seen in Figure~\ref{fig:142} that GMSK PC-FMCW can provide high cross-isolation while achieving low PSL.
+These facts favour the usage of GMSK PC-FMCW over BPSK PC-FMCW.